mongodb/docs/source/reference/commands.rst

    - ``"global"`` - to generate the most recent log events from the database.
-This is equivalent to running the "``tail``" command on the :option:`mongod` log in the system shell.
+This is equivalent to running the "``tail``" command on the :program:`mongod` log in the system shell.

 .. dbcommand:: listDatabases